 - Preheat oven to 325

 - Mash bananas until it makes 1cup, then add lemon juice

 - In a mixing bowl cream the sugar and the butter until well blended.
 It should look light and creamy

 - Whisk in eggs and vanilla

-- In a separate bowl, combine all dry ingredients, baking powder, baking soda, flour, and salt
+- In a separate bowl, combine all dry ingredients, baking powder, baking soda, flour, cinnamon and salt

 - Whisk until mixed well then stir into the creamed butter mixture